evanx/redex/README.md

 ## Rationale

-Leveraging ES7, Node and Redis for building reactive systems:
+We wish to leverage ES7, Node and Redis for building reactive systems, because:
 - Redis is a high-performance server for persistent data structures
 - ES7 eases the synchronisation of asynchronous co-routines
 - Node is a popular platform for network programming